Mivg/SLED/README.md

   "sliding_method": "dynamic"
 }
 ```
-You can then load it like below
+You can then load the custom model with:
 ```python
 import sled
 from transformers import AutoModelForSeq2SeqLM